| ICON

 port.

-- The compact flash disk holds
+The compact flash disk

-the ICON software execution engine (loaded to RAM at
+holds the ICON software execution engine, user

-Modbus I/O devices.
+Modbus RTU devices.

 -